 The Trinity International University Counseling Center is a safe and inviting place to seek wholeness, providing affordable services for students, spouses, staff, and the community.
 The staff is dedicated to serving each individual seeking assistance.
 Sessions are confidential and are offered both in individual and group therapy settings.
 Assessment services are available for personal, premarital, educational, and career direction.
 The Center is an administrator for the MDiv Counseling Assessment and Miller Analogies Test (MAT).
 For more information please call our office at 847.317.4067 or email us at email@example.com.

 The Deacon’s Fund is based on the New Testament pattern of a Christian community caring for the temporal needs of fellow believers.
-Donations are received and dispersed to meet the special, unforeseen needs of TEDS students and their immediate families.
-Vice President for Student Life and University Ministries seeks to identify those who qualify for this ministry.
+Donations are received and dispersed to meet the special, unforeseen needs of students and their immediate families.
+The office of Student Life seeks to identify those who qualify for this ministry.

 TEDS students meet weekly in a small group led by a faculty member, generally during the 12:00 hour on Tuesdays or Thursdays, or during other times throughout the week.
 These Formation Groups are an important component of our students’ personal, spiritual, and ministry development.
 As a place for discussion, prayer, and mentoring, Formation Groups complement more formal education and offer a warm place for mutual encouragement in the context of ministry and theological education.
 Formation Groups are guided by three main objectives:

 ... by bringing Scripture, theology, and history to bear on relevant personal, ministry, cultural, and sociopolitical issues